Faces

 6. Vest (2000) (Private collection, Launceston, Tasmania) A crossover/double-breasted vest; the

-7. Shawl-collar for Oread, Art to Wear, 1999 (photographed before making up)
+7. Shawl-collar for Oread, Art to Wear, 1999 (photographed before making up); freehand machine

 9. Neck purse (2000) (private collection, Victoria) (6" across the top) and Two Brooches